HuddleCard vs BirthdayBot

 Is HuddleCard the right BirthdayBot alternative for you?

-If all you want is a channel post on the day, BirthdayBot does that and costs a little less.
-If you want the messages gathered into a card the person keeps, with photos and voice notes, running on its own, handling farewells and thank-yous and the rest too, that's what we built HuddleCard for, and we think it's worth the extra dollar.
+If all you want is a channel post on the day, BirthdayBot does that simply.
+If you want messages gathered into a card the person keeps, with photos and voice notes, with birthdays and anniversaries on autopilot, pick a group card tool.
+HuddleCard automates that cycle in Slack.

 Free for teams up to 10.
 No credit card to start.